microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

 This function accept an observer function.
-When the scroll position has changed, the observer function will be called.
+When the scroll position has changed, the observer function will be called with the latest `ScrollPosition`.

 The `position` argument can be passed to [`useScrollTo`](#usescrollto) hook to restore scroll position.

-Since the observer function will be called rapidly, please keep the code in the function as fast as posssible.
+Since the observer function will be called rapidly, please keep the code in the function as lightweight as posssible.

+To stop observing scroll positions, pass a falsy value to the `observer` argument.

 > If there are more than one transcripts, scrolling any of them will trigger the observer function, and there is no clear distinction of which transcript is being scrolled.